 What kinds of loans are available?

 Most lenders offer different types of home loans including variable-rate loans, fixed-rate loans and lines of credit.
 A line of credit is a little more flexible than a traditional loan, meaning you can borrow up to a certain limit, make the required repayments, and borrow again if you need to.

 How can I organise a home loan?

 A mortgage broker can help you decide which of these options is right for you and find out which banks offer home loans to international students.
-Interest rates are at record lows in Australia, so now is a good time to lock in a low fixed rate on your mortgage.
-Some banks are even offering rates as low as 3.5% per year.
-However, mortgage interest rates are decided by a range of factors and can become a large financial drain over time, so do your research before committing to any loan.
+However, keep in mind that interest rates are at extremely high in Australia at the moment, so might not be the best time to get a mortgage.
+Mortgage interest rates are decided by a range of factors and can become a large financial drain over time, so do your research before committing to any loan.

-Of course, lending is a business and there are many unethical providers hoping to charge you as much as possible for your loan.
+Of course, lending is a business and you may come across some unethical providers hoping to charge you as much as possible for your loan.
 All financial institutions in Australia are regulated by the Australian Securities and Investment Commission (ASIC) and must hold a licence to lend money.
 You can also consult ASIC if you encounter any dodgy behaviour.